Picovoice/picovoice/demo/c/README.md

 ./demo/c/picovoice_demo_mic.exe --show_audio_devices
 ```

-The following commands start up a microphone audio steam and wil wait for the `picovoice` wake word phrase.
+The following commands start up a microphone audio steam and will wait for the `picovoice` wake word phrase.

 ### Linux